rforzachamp821/TerminalAppGen2_CommandLine-Program/README.md

 Every release package comes with binaries, source code, and release notes.

-NOTE: please keep in mind that this is not a rolling release program, and it updates every couple of months.

 You can find the release notes in the folders that correspond to the version of release notes that you want to see.

+# NOTES
+Please keep in mind that this is not a rolling release program, and it updates every couple of months.

+Please note that if you want to compile the source code of this program, you will have to use a Microsoft Visual C++ compiler.
+Compilation will not work with the GNU set of compilers, as there are some Windows-specific functions used.

 Please file any feedback, bugs or issues in the 'Issues' tab above.
 It would be really helpful, thanks!

+# License
+By using this program, you must understand that this program has an MIT license.
+If you do not agree to the license, do not download this program.
+You can find it in the 'License' file just under the folders containing source code.
+Thanks!